Broken Hearts Club (album): Background

-Syd, a member of the grammy-nominated band The Internet, released her second solo album five years after the release of her debut solo album, Fin.
+Syd, a member of the Grammy-nominated band The Internet, released her second solo album five years after the release of her debut solo album, Fin.
 Whilst Fin has been described as a 'confident' and self-assured album, Broken Hearts Club is more 'vulnerable' - inspired by contrasting experiences of love and heartbreak.
-Syd began work on the album in the midst of a relationship, and finished it after they broke up.
-The album follows a similar narrative pattern to her experience, starting with "CYBAH": a song about starting a new relationship, and ending with "Goodbye My Love": which looks back on an ended relationship as both parties move on.
-In an interview with NME, Syd talked about experiencing a creative period after she was diagnosed with depression and began to see a therapist, which enabled her to finish work on the album.
+Syd began work on the album in the midst of a relationship, and finished it after the couple separated.
+The album follows a similar narrative pattern to her personal experience, starting with "CYBAH": a song about starting a new relationship, and closing with "Missing Out": which looks back on an ended relationship as both parties move on.
+In an interview with NME, Syd spoke about experiencing a creative period after she was diagnosed with depression and began to see a therapist, which enabled her to finish work on the album.

 Syd, the former engineer for ex-band Odd Future, produced most of the record herself, collaborating on some songs with Rodney (Darkchild) Jerkins, bandmate Steve Lacy, and ForteBowie.
-Other collaboraters include Smino, Kehlani on "Out Loud", Nicky Davey, Brandon Shoop, Troy Taylor, G Koop and Lucky Daye on "CYBAH".
+Other collaborators include Smino, Kehlani on "Out Loud", Nicky Davey, Brandon Shoop, Troy Taylor, G Koop and Lucky Daye on "CYBAH".

 "Missing Out" was released as a single in February 2021, with "Fast Car" and "Right Track" coming out in July and September of the same year respectively.
-Syd said in a press conference for "Fast Car" that she 'wanted to make something for the gay Black girls'.
+In a press conference for "Fast Car", Syd said that the track was created because she 'wanted to make something for the gay Black girls'.
+The accompanying music video for the song, which the Gay Times called one of 'her most queer tracks to date', features Syd driving with a female love interest.